On the geometry of symmetry breaking inequalities: Introduction

 A natural way of breaking symmetries is to choose the lexicographically maximal element for \emph{every} $G$-orbit in $\mathbb{R}^n$ (not only binary vectors, as in the construction by Friedman~\cite{friedman07}).
 However, it is not hard to see that the obtained set is not necessarily closed.
 On the other hand, the set is convex.
 We show that the closure of this set coincides with the Schreier-Sims inequalities studied by Salvagnin~\cite{salvagnin18} and Liberti and Ostrowski~\cite{liberti+ostrowski14}.
 Moreover, we show that this set is a GDD, which implies that it is a fundamental domain.
 Finally, we give a stronger bound on the number of facets for this fundamental domain, implying that all permutation groups admit a fundamental domain with at most $n-1$ inequalities.
-We also show that there are groups for which any exact fundamental domain has $\Omega(n)$ facets.
+We also notice that any fundamental domain for $S_{n}$, the full symmetric group of degree $n$, has $n-1$ facets, which shows that our bound is best possible.

 Salvagnin~\cite{salvagnin18} recognizes that the symmetry breaking efficiency of the Schreier-Sims inequalities might be limited: the orbit of a binary vector can be overrepresented in the set.
 We give a specific example of a permutation group in which an orbit of binary vectors can have up to $2^{\Omega(n)}$ many representatives.
-Using the flexibility given by our GDD construction, we exhibit a fundamental domain for the same group with a unique representative for each binary orbit, while having at most $O(n)$ facets.
-This exemplifies that exploiting the structure of the given group can yield a relevant improvement in the way symmetries are broken.
+Using the flexibility given by our GDD construction, we exhibit a fundamental domain for the same group with a unique representative for each binary orbit, while having $O(n)$ facets.
+This illustrates that exploiting the structure of the given group can yield a relevant improvement in the way symmetries are broken.
 Moreover, we show that the only groups that admit a fundamental domain with a unique representative for \emph{every} orbit are reflection groups.
 Finally, we propose a new way of measuring the effectiveness of fundamental domains, which we hope will pave the road for future work in deriving fundamental domains that exploit the structure of the groups involved.